yuhang2685/LeetCode-NoteBook-Python3/README.md

 ## Map
-The knowledges are organized in groups "Analysis-Solutions", "Algorithms" and "Data-structures".
+The knowledges are organized in groups of "Analysis-Solutions", "Algorithms" and "Data-structures".
 More than a structure,
 with time passing, we should have a virtual map in our brain for contents as nodes and connections as pathes.
 That is, LeetCode problems are no more in a linearly ordered sequence,